microsoft/microsoft-ui-xaml-specs/active/InputValidation/InputValidation.md

 # API Details
 <!-- The exact API, in MIDL3 format (https://docs.microsoft.com/en-us/uwp/midl-3/) -->

+## InputPropertyAttribute
+The `InputPropertyAttribute` helps us ensure that we only generate validation code for the property specified by this attribute.
+This will help reduce code bloat by not generating code for properties that will never perform validation (like width).
+Controls can specify multiple properties as their input property.

+    /// <summary>
+    /// Name of the property that is associated with user input.
+    /// </summary>
+    attribute InputPropertyAttribute
+    {
+         string Name;
+    }

+## InputValidationKind
+Determines how the control displays validation visuals.

+    /// <summary>
+    ///    Determines how the control displays it's validation visuals
+    /// </summary>
+    [webhosthidden]
+    enum InputValidationKind
+    {
+        /// <summary>
+        /// Let's the Control dictate how to display visuals.
+This is the default value.
+        /// </summary>
+        Auto,
+        /// <summary>
+        /// An error icon displays to the right of the control that displays the error messages in a tool tip.
+        /// </summary>
+        Compact,
+        /// <summary>
+        /// Text for the error messages is displayed underneath the control.
+        /// </summary>
+        Inline,
+        /// <summary>
+        /// Validation visuals are not displayed at all.
+        /// </summary>
+        Hidden,
+    };

+## IInputValidationControl
+Any control that wants to participate in input validation should derive from this interface.
+This, among other things, is what allows the markup compiler to know when to generate the code necessary for listening to the `INotifyDataErrorInfo.ErrorsChanged` event and propagate the results to the `IInputValidationControl.Errors` property.

+When the `ValidationCommand` property is non-null, the following will be true:
+1. When the `InputValidationKind` property is set to `Hidden`, the control will *not* invoke the `ValidationCommand.CanValidate` or `ValidationCommand.Validate` methods
+2. When the `InputValidationKind` property is set to `Auto`, the control will use the value of the `ValidationCommand.InputValidationKind` property for the value.
+If both are `Auto` the default bevahior should be `Inline`.
+3. When focus has been lost, validation should be attempted by calling the `ValidationCommand.CanValidate` method.
+4. If the `IInputValidationControl.ValidationErrors` collection is non-empty, validation should be attempted by calling the `ValidationCommand.CanValidate` method.

+The markup compiler uses this interface to properly generate code when using x:Bind iff:
+1. The Source implements INotifyDataErrorInfo
+2. The Target property is the one specified by the TargetType's InputPropertyAttribute
+3. The BindingMode is set to TwoWay

+The code generated provides the following functions:
+1. Generate code that listens to the Source's INotifyDataErrorInfo.ErrorsChanged event and populates the Target's 'IInputValidationControl.ValidationErrors' property.
+2. Generate and automatically set the ValidationContext property based on the Source property.
+If that property has any System.ComponentModel.DataAnnotations.ValidationAttributes, the associated property on the ValidationContext class will be set.

+         /// <summary>
+         /// Interface for Controls that participate in input validation.
+         /// <summary/>
+          [webhosthidden]
+         interface IInputValidationControl
+         {
+             /// <summary>
+             /// Collection of errors to display based on the InputValidationKind property.
+            /// </summary>
+            Windows.Foundation.Collections.IObservableVector<Windows.UI.Xaml.Controls.InputValidationError> ValidationErrors{ get; };
+            /// <summary>
+            ///  Extra information about the Source of the validation.
+            ///  Note: This is automatically set by the XAML markup compiler.
+See summary above.
+            /// </summary>
+            Windows.UI.Xaml.Controls.InputValidationContext ValidationContext;
+            /// <summary>
+            ///  DataTemplate that expresses how the errors are displayed.
+            /// </summary>
+            Windows.UI.Xaml.DataTemplate ErrorTemplate;
+            /// <summary>
+            ///  Determines how the control should visualize validation errors.
+            /// </summary>
+            Windows.UI.Xaml.Controls.InputValidationKind InputValidationKind;
+            /// <summary>
+            /// Command associated with the IInputValidationControl.
+See InputValidationCommand for more
+            /// information.
+            /// </summary>
+            Windows.UI.Xaml.Controls.InputValidationCommand ValidationCommand;
+         };

+## InputValidationCommand
+The command allows for easy use of input validation without the need for a tight dependency on x:Bind.
+This enables developers who aren't striclty using MVVM to use input validation (i.e ReactiveUI).
+The InputValidationCommand is what allows for the correct-by-design approach where controls initially validate on focus lost, but then will query for validation on property changed once in an invalid state.
+This wouldn't be for free, but the amount of code here is pretty trivial.
+We could provide some attribute or pattern that tells the markup compiler how to generate that code automatically.

+The command can shared between different IInputValidationControls, as would most likely be the case in the scenario of a forms control.
+A custom command can be made that listens for changes to all errors and knows when a form has been completed and ready for submition.
+The control will query the command as to whether they should perform validation.

+Developers can override any of this behavior by creating their own InputValidationCommand.

+    /// <summary>
+    /// Command that controls how an IInputValidationControl does validation.
+    /// </summary>
+    [webhosthidden]
+    unsealed runtimeclass InputValidationCommand
+    {
+        [method_name("CreateInstance")] InputValidationCommand();
+        Windows.UI.Xaml.Controls.InputValidationKind InputValidationKind;
+        /// <summary>
+        /// Called by a control to determine if it should call the Validate method.
+        /// </summary>
+        Boolean CanValidate(Windows.UI.Xaml.Controls.IInputValidationControl validationControl);
+        /// <summary>
+        /// If CanValidate returns true, Validate is invoked to perform validation on the
+        /// validationControl provided.
+        /// </summary>
+        void Validate(Windows.UI.Xaml.Controls.IInputValidationControl validationControl);
+        /// <summary>
+        /// Method that derived classes implement to provide their own implementation of the CanValidate method.
+        /// </summary>
+        overridable Boolean CanValidateCore(Windows.UI.Xaml.Controls.IInputValidationControl validationControl);
+        /// <summary>
+        /// Method that derived classes implement to provide their own implementation of the Validate method.
+        /// </summary>
+        overridable void ValidateCore(Windows.UI.Xaml.Controls.IInputValidationControl validationControl);
+    };

+## ValidationContext
+The `ValidationContext` class provides context as to what is being required by validation.
+This class is auto-generated by the XAML markup compiler in certain scenarios (see [IInputValidationControl]()).
+Controls can use the provided properties on the `ValidationContext` to customize their appearance.
+For example, the IsInputRequired field is can allow controls to put the little * next to a header.

+Note: Intended to be extended for things like IsPhoneNumber or IsEmail that will allow controls to have other behavior (like mask text box).

+    /// <summary>
+    /// Provides more contextual information about how to validate, display, and/or format input.
+    /// </summary>
+    [webhosthidden]
+    unsealed runtimeclass InputValidationContext
+    {
+        [method_name("CreateInstance")] InputValidationContext(String memberName, Boolean isRequired);
+        Boolean IsInputRequired{ get; };
+        String MemberName{ get; };
+    };

+## InputValidationError
+Provides the error message for what should be displayed to the user.

+    /// <summary>
+    ///  Provides the error message for what should be displayed to the user.
+    /// </summary>
+    [webhosthidden]
+    unsealed runtimeclass InputValidationError
+    {
+        [method_name("CreateInstance")] InputValidationError(String errorMessage);
+        String ErrorMessage{ get; };
+    };

 # Appendix
 <!-- Anything else that you want to write down for posterity, but